tangentsoft/pidp8i/doc/os8-run.md

 to be attached and booted.
 Attempts to run OS/8 commands without having booted OS/8 kill the script.

-Commands such as mount, umount, and configure execute in the SIMH context.
+Scripting commands such as `mount`, `umount`, and `configure` execute in the SIMH context.
 OS/8 is suspended for these commands.

 Ideally we would just resume OS/8 with a SIMH continue command when we are finished running SIMH commands.
 Unfortunately this does not work under Python